Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 # Deployment

-The site was developed using Gitpod full template - workspace to commit and push to GitHub.
+The site was developed using Gitpod full template - workspace to commit and push to GitHub.<br>
+GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight<br>
+ from a repository on GitHub, optionally runs the files through a build process, and publishes a website.

 ## The following steps can be taken to access my page from GitHub repository.